NiklasMelton/AdaptiveResonanceLib/docs/source/citation.rst

 Citation
 ==================================
-If you use this project in your research, please cite it as :cite:`YourReferenceHere`
+If you use this project in your research, please cite it as:

 .. bibliography:: references.bib
    :style: unsrt